dhrutip/Gem/README.md

   - [ ] Each post allows for a title, description, location, contact info, and images
 - [x] Users can scroll through experiences (feed)
   - [x] Users can view a details page about each experience
-  - [ ] Users can get directions to the location of an experience
+  - [x] Users can get directions to the location of an experience
-- [x] Users can favorite experiences to be placed on an interest list (double-tap)
+- [x] Users can favorite experiences to add to their commitments (double-tap)
 - [x] Users can view a 'my commitments' page with experiences they have favorited

 **Optional Nice-to-have Stories**

 - [ ] Users can filter experiences based on category
-- [ ] Users can view profile page
+- [x] Users can view profile page
+   - [x] profile page displays a 'my commitments' tab and a 'my listings' tab
 - [ ] Users can leave reviews on experiences
 - [ ] Users can un-favorite posts
 - [ ] Users can delete their posts